SmartyR27/Apache-Spark-Assessment-in-local-standalone/README.md

 3. Read the above data written in the delta format into dataframe
 4. Show record count for above dataframe

+<i>In this section, we will be working on jobs/tasks using command prompt.
+You can make use of command prompt or other command line interpreter or IDE for executing jobs as per your convenience. </i>

-Each task's instructions will be stated clearly, so make sure to follow the steps as directed.
+<b> Each task's instructions will be stated clearly, so make sure to follow the steps as directed. </b>